 Japan’s sober youth gives its brewers a headache

 Katsuki told Reuters in an Aug.
 18 interview that he would consider buying North American brands or working with start-ups.
 That makes sense.
-The maker of Peroni, Victoria Bitter and Asahi Super Dry saw sales at home slip 3% in the 12 months to March 31 while its overseas business grew 18% on a constant currency basis.
+The maker of Peroni, Victoria Bitter and Asahi Super Dry saw sales at home slip 3% in 2021 while its overseas business grew 18% on a constant currency basis.

 Asahi and its compatriots have long struggled with selling more to Japan’s ageing population, a challenge exacerbated by the more recent trend of young people boozing less than their parents.
 Average alcohol intake per adult has dropped from 100 litres per year in 1995 to 75 litres in 2020.